 The main sot skills we all need at work are:

 The ability to communicate efficiently with others is a requirement in any job.
 If you are not clear and professional with your colleagues, clients, and suppliers, you could affect productivity.
-Both verbal and non-verbal communication are essential, as grammar and spelling do not go unnoticed when sending emails or messages to others.
+Both verbal and non-verbal communication is essential, as grammar and spelling do not go unnoticed when sending emails or messages to others.
 Effective communication may even require you to be empathetic or understanding during sensitive situations.
 You should always consider who you are talking to and what the circumstances are before speaking or writing.

 Flexibility means you are ready for any sudden change or task that comes your way.
 Regardless of your job description and expectations, circumstances constantly change from day to day.
 Those who can easily adapt faster are the ones who excel in the workplace.
 Flexible employees can take on jobs and tasks that may not be directly associated with their experience, making adjustments to complete as needed.
-These people also tend to learn from their mistakes, rather than dwell on them and move forward with confidence.
+These people also tend to learn from their mistakes rather than dwell on them and move forward with confidence.

 When someone is a team player, they demonstrate a positive attitude.
 They learn from others, listen to various points of view and trust their colleagues.
 And they work well in a team by capitalizing on their strengths and improving their weaknesses.
 Teamwork is essential in a professional environment because people must collaborate to achieve the company’s objectives.
 Rarely an employee in a department takes on a complete project without the help of the rest of the team.
 Finally, collaboration in the workplace can lead to greater respect and even friendship outside of the workplace.
 It is a win-win.